Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

 \subsection{Effective replicated non-local field theory}

-In the point of view of the previous section, the two disorders $K$ and $J$ are viewed in two different ways.
-Indeed, because of the properties of the large $N$ limit spectra of Wigner random matrices, the random spectrum for the matrix-like disorder converges toward a deterministic distribution and looks like an effective kinetics.
-No such equivalent property exists for the tensorial counterpart, despite efforts to construct it \cite{seddik2024random,goulart2022random,gurau2020generalization,lebeau2024random} (and reference therein).
-We will therefore make use of the self-averaging assumption two times.
-A first time to replace the effect of the disorder $K$ by the asymptotic expression of its eigenvalue density; A second time to construct an average with respect to the disorder $J$ from its explicit Gaussian probability density.
-This last point opens the question of the type of average we are aiming to consider. \textit{Annealed average} takes the averaging of the partition function \eqref{pathintegralZ} resulting in a non-local field theory with respect to generalized momenta and time.
-Physically, this kind of averaging corresponds to a situation where the typical timescale for disorder and quantum particles are the same.
-In the opposite \textit{quenched average,} suppose that the typical timescale for the quantum particle is very small compared to the typical timescale for $J$, and that $J$ averaging can be performed on the free energy $\mathcal{F}_{\beta}[K,J,\bm L]:=\ln \mathcal{Z}_{\beta}[K,J,\bm L]$ rather than on the partition function.
-This issue is generally solved by introducing replica \cite{castellani2005spin,Parisi,Dominicis,mezard1984nature,MezardInformation} throughout the elementary formula:
+From the perspective of the previous section, the two disorder components $K$ and $J$ are treated differently.
+Indeed, due to the properties of Wigner random matrices in the large-$N$ limit, the random spectrum of the matrix-like disorder converges toward a deterministic distribution, acting as an effective kinetic term.
+No equivalent property exists for its tensorial counterpart, despite efforts to construct one \cite{seddik2024random,goulart2022random,gurau2020generalization,lebeau2024random} (and references therein).
+We will therefore invoke the self-averaging assumption twice: first, to replace the effect of the disorder $K$ with the asymptotic expression of its eigenvalue density; and second, to average over the disorder $J$ using its explicit Gaussian probability density.

+This last point raises the question of which type of average we should consider.
+An \textit{annealed average} involves directly averaging the partition function \eqref{pathintegralZ}, resulting in a field theory that is non-local with respect to generalized momenta and time.
+Physically, this kind of averaging corresponds to a situation where the typical timescales for the disorder and the quantum particles are comparable.
+Conversely, the \textit{quenched average} assumes that the typical timescale for the quantum particles is very small compared to that of $J$, and that the average over $J$ must be performed on the free energy $\mathcal{F}_{\beta}[K,J,\bm L]:=\ln \mathcal{Z}_{\beta}[K,J,\bm L]$ rather than on the partition function.
+This issue is generally solved by introducing the replica method \cite{castellani2005spin,Parisi,Dominicis,mezard1984nature,MezardInformation} via the elementary formula: